Getting back to everyday activities as quickly as possible is key to a successful recovery after surgery.

 Eating food within 24 hours after your operation is an important part of your recovery.

-Eating encourages a faster return of your bowel function, less nausea and a faster recovery.
-Your body needs calories to help with tissue healing and repair.
-Eating will reduce the risk of complications and infections.
+Eating encourages a faster return of your bowel function and less nausea.
+It also leads to a faster recovery, because it gives your body the calories it needs to help with tissue healing and repair.
+Eating will also reduce the risk of post-surgery complications and infections.

 What to expect